 Middle and high school supply lists will be provided to students by their teachers on the first day of school.
 We encourage parents to wait until after the first day of school before buying supplies, as each teacher has a specific list of supplies that students will need for their particular classes.

-There are a number of organizations in Broken Arrow that assist parents with access to needed school supplies for their children.
-Please click here for more information.
+There are a number of organizations in Broken Arrow that assist parents with access to needed school supplies and other resources for their children.
+Review and print the local resources document.

 Student Activity and Athletic Passes

 Broken Arrow Public Schools will offer two passes for students during the 2018-2019 school year.

 - The Student Athletic Pass, available to all students in grades 6-12, is valid for General Admission seating at any regular season Broken Arrow High or Middle School sponsored home sporting event.
 This pass is not valid for tournaments, playoffs or state events.
 The cost of the Student Athletic Pass is $30.